pdincubus/dropdownatron.jquery/README.md

 Only three options are provided:

 * `speed` the speed of the animation
-* `easing` the easing used in the animation, set to something sexy if you have [http://api.jqueryui.com/easings/](extra easing functions) installed
+* `easing` the easing used in the animation, set to something sexy if you have [extra easing functions](http://api.jqueryui.com/easings/) installed
 * `animation` either `animate` or `fade`, defines what animation to use

 ## Thanks

-[http://github.com/pdincubus](Phil Steer) for his update to allow differing animation methods.
+[Phil Steer](http://github.com/pdincubus) for his update to allow differing animation methods.